rajatmodi62/PytorchWCT/README.md

 ## Universal Style Transfer
 This repo is the fork of [sunshineatnoon/PytorchWCT](https://github.com/sunshineatnoon/PytorchWCT).
 However, I have fixed it for latest pytorch version 1.6.0.
-Original models were in lua, but i have converted them into torch compatible .ph files.
+Original models were in lua, but i have converted them into torch compatible .pth files.

 This is the Pytorch implementation of [Universal Style Transfer via Feature Transforms](https://arxiv.org/pdf/1705.08086.pdf).